zhoupgit/grafana/docs/sources/dashboards/variables/_index.md

     - enterprise
     - oss
 title: Variables
-description: Add variables to metric queries and panel titles to create interactive and dynamic dashboards
 weight: 130
 ---

 # Variables

-{{< youtube id="mMUJ3iwIYwc" >}}

 The following topics describe how to add and manage variables in your dashboards: